-Earnings.
 Table 8 presents OLS regression models of the natural logarithm of monthly earnings for those with urban hukou in 2008.
 Model 1 shows the gross differences in income between those with various hukou conversion statuses.
 Model 2 shows the differences net of education, occupation, gender, age, marital status, and province of current residence.
-With and without controls, collective converters earn significantly less than people with urban origin, while individual converters of both types do as well as people with urban origins.
-Why collective converters suffer a 15% (i.e. 1-e-0.158) income disadvantage is unclear, but it could be that at age 30 they mostly were still in the same jobs they held before hukou conversion.
-This turns out to be not precisely correct, since a (near) majority of all three conversion groups experienced job mobility; but collective converters were much more likely to be in the same job than were individual converters: the percentages for collective, rural, and mixed converters are 50, 31, and 26.
+With and without controls, collective converters earn significantly less than people with urban origins, while individual converters of both types do about as well as people with urban origins.
+Why collective converters suffer a 15% (i.e. $1 - \exp(-0.158)$) income disadvantage is unclear, but it could be that this is due to the fact that at age 30 they were more likely than individual converters to be in the same jobs as before their hukou conversion-that is, in the sorts of jobs available to rural hukou holders.
+This is true of fully half of collective converters, compared to 31% of rural converters and 26% of mixed converters.

 Ignoring this group, the results do not support either the differential selectivity or the cumulative advantage hypothesis.
-With respect to earnings, at least, the advantage of having an urban hukou is substantial (urban hukou holders with any earnings have median earnings of 1,500 rmb per month while rural hukou holders living in cities have median earnings of only 833 rmb per month); see also Meng and Zhang (2001).
+With respect to earnings at least, the advantage of having an urban hukou is substantial (urban hukou holders with any earnings have median earnings of 1500 rmb per month while rural hukou holders living in cities have median earnings of only 833 rmb per month); see also Meng and Zhang (2001).
 But there is no lingering disadvantage or advantage associated with hukou origins.
 Rather, the institutional advantage of an urban hukou appears to dominate the specifics of individual biographies.